 - The employer normally requires a degree or its equivalent for the position

-For you to qualify to accept a job offer in a specialty occupation you must meet one of the following criteria:
+The applicant for a job in a specialty occupation must meet one of the following criteria:

 - Have completed a U.S. bachelor’s or higher degree required by the specific specialty occupation from an accredited college or university